FAQ

 FreeBSD is a very well regarded OS but, regrettably, it's not exactly popular -- especially on the destkop.

-Although other desktop oriented offerings based on FreeBSD exist, we are partial to the Xfce Desktop Environment and we have built VirtualBSD around it.
-Also, we used a custom theme and wbar to make it resemble a certain OS from Cupertino.
+Although other desktop oriented offerings based on FreeBSD exist, we are so partial to the XFCE Desktop Environment that we have built VirtualBSD around it, added many useful applications, and distribute the result as Virtual Machine.

 What Does Desktop Ready Mean?

-It means that the most common applications are pre installed and you will find VirtualBSD to be very functional right out of the box.
+It means that the most common applications, plugins and multimedia codecs are preinstalled, so you will find VirtualBSD to be very functional "right out of the box".
+Follow https://florafox.com/au/canberra.

-However, this is a genuine FreeBSD 7.1-RELEASE, which means that old timers (and the curious) are free to experiment as they please in the knowledge that they are dealing with The Real Thing.
-In this respect, Desktop Ready doesn't mean Desktop Only.
+However, this is a genuine FreeBSD 9.0-RELEASE, which means that both the old timers and the curious are free to experiment as they please in the knowledge that they are dealing with The Real Thing.
+In this respect, desktop ready doesn't mean desktop only.

 What Are The Requirements?

-VirtualBSD is a virtual appliance for VMware, which means you will need:
+VirtualBSD is a virtual appliance, which means you will need:

 RAM: 1 GB for the virtual machine and possibly at least as much for the host OS (but check this tip to use less).